Explore our Bent Creek Asheville Lodge

 Spacious decks and porches provide private entrances to guest rooms, and the extensively landscaped grounds create a stunning backdrop.
 From the back decks, a winding trail takes you past native perennials, trees, and shrubs down to the creek and the fire circle.
 From there, trails continue around the 160-acre Riverwind community, up to the Blue Ridge Parkway, the Mountain to Sea Trail, even into the adjacent North Carolina Arboretum, all from our Bent Creek Asheville Lodge.

 I was looking for a place to stay near the Blue Ridge Parkway and close to Asheville and couldn’t have found a better place.
 It was exactly as the website promised.
 It was close to restaurants but had a country and out of the way feel.
 The accommodations were first class and Randy’s breakfasts were like a high end restaurant.
 I can’t recommend this Lodge enough.
 The gardens and property were so relaxing and everyone I came into contact with were professional and friendly.
 I highly recommend this lodge and look forward to my next visit.
-Thank you Randy and Heather for a lovely and memorable stay.
+Thank you Randy for a lovely and memorable stay.